Host and hostess clubs

 A hostess club is a type of night club found primarily in Japan which employs mostly female staff and caters to men seeking drinks and attentive conversation.
-Host clubs are a similar type of establishment where mostly male staff attend to women.
+A host club is a similar establishment where mostly male staff attend to women.
 Host and hostess clubs are considered part of mizu shōbai (lit. 'water trade'), the night-time entertainment business in Japan.